lionmage/tungsten-types/README.md

 To be clear: This project is intended to create the foundation of mathematical applications in Java with an emphasis on practical usability.
 The end goal is to create a mathematical language and environment which leverages this work.

+In addition to Java support, I am including preliminary support for Groovy.
+Right now, this takes the form of adding methods to basic types so that Groovy can use them with its built-in operators.
+This also has the side benefit of making testing much faster using e.g. GroovyConsole (built into IntelliJ IDEA).